CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 2. Add the watermelon, arugula, mint and feta.
 Toss so the dressing coats the lettuce and serve.

-Replace rice with quinoa (the grain is pretty trendy right now too!).
-“This mushroom quinoa risotto is one of my favorite recipes anytime — you don’t have to be pregnant to love it,” says Lenkert.
-Quinoa is considered by many to be a super food because it’s a great source of protein and fiber.
-It’s also a fantastic source of iron, which is perfect for health during pregnancy and in general.
+“This mushroom quinoa risotto is one of my favorite recipes anytime—you don’t have to be pregnant to love it,” says Lenkert.
+Quinoa is considered by many to be a super food because it’s a great source of protein and fiber—and this recipe has 18 grams of protein and over 5 grams of fiber.
+The grain is also a fantastic source of iron (this recipe has 4 milligrams), which is important both during pregnancy and beyond.
 “It also has a natural flavor that rice doesn’t.
-You don’t lose any of the deliciousness with quinoa, and you gain more nutrition,” she adds.
+You don’t lose any of the deliciousness with quinoa, and you gain more nutrition,” Lenkert adds.

 Serves 4